openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 | 19 | 46 - 58 | 23 - 29 | 10 | 9 |
 | 20 | 48 - 60 | 24 - 30 | 10 | 9 |

 Once you have the basic statistics recorded, choose a few of the following feats to provide your NPC enemy with special attacks and abilities.
 These feat descriptions have been simplified from the list provided in Chapter 3.
+Feel free to select any feat found in Chapter 3 as well, if it helps tell the NPC's story.
 Some of these are new feats that are only available to GM controlled NPCs.

 - **Attack Specialization (tier equal to NPC level, max 9):** With one attack type, gain advantage 1 per tier.
 This bonus does not apply to bane attacks or boon invocations.

 - **Bane Focus:** Pick a bane you can invoke.
 Whenever a damaging attack exceeds the target's defense by 5 or more, you may automatically inflict that bane.
+When making a bane attack to inflict your chosen bane, you gain advantage 2 on the bane attack roll

 - **Superior Bane Focus (available only to GMs):** Pick a bane you can invoke.
 Whenever a damaging attack exceeds the target's defense by 1 or more, you may automatically inflict that bane.
+When making a bane attack to inflict the  chosen bane, you gain advantage 3 on the bane attack roll

 - **Bane Resistance (tier 1 - 2, your choice, available only to GMs):** Choose a bane and gain the following benefits: